vytec-co/Shippit-poc/README.md

  2. write ansible playbook to install bundle and run budle exec command.
  3. create loadbalancer with terraform
  4. attach loadbalancer to ec2 instance as part of playbook.
+ 5. increase no of host based on cpu load using ASG,Cloudwatch

 CI-CD:
+  0. create aws account for dev, test, stage, prod environments.
   1. Create Jenkins mutlibranch pipeline to run the jobs with repetitive build, provision and deployment
-    1. dev environment going to upgrade if gitbranch 'develop' code is modified.
+    1. dev environment going to deploy if gitbranch 'develop' updated.
+    2. promote test deployment based on dev testing execution success.
-    2. stage environment going to upgrade if gitbranch 'release' code is modified.
+    2. stage environment going to upgrade if gitbranch 'release' updated.
-    3. prod environment going to upgrade if gitbranch 'main/master' code is modified.
+    3. prod environment going to upgrade if gitbranch 'main/master' updated.

+sourcecode:
+ 1. Jenkinsfile
+ 2. terraform scripts, ansible playbooks.